Since today, July 29th, 2019, is National Lipstick Day, I thought it would be cool to talk about the history of lipstick!

 It all began centuries ago.
-From ancient Greece and India to Elizabethan England, people have darkened, painted and adorned their lips with dyes, pigments, plant roots, pencils and rouges.
-Did you know that flushed lips indicate sexual arousal?
-That is why lipstick remains so popular to this day.
+From ancient Greece and India to Elizabethan England, people have been playing with “make-up.”
+They darkened, painted and adorned their lips with dyes, pigments, plant roots, pencils and rouges.
+Some say that flushed lips indicate sexual arousal, and that is perhaps why lipstick remains so popular to this day.

 The history of modern lipstick starts in the 19th century.
 Before then, men and women would sneak around and discreetly put on cosmetics at home, though they were seen as signs of effeminacy in men and debauchery in women.
+There were only a few who could pull it off.
 Only actors and actresses could get away with wearing makeup––and only on stage.
 It wasn’t until the 1880s that certain actresses, like Sarah Bernhardt, started wearing makeup in public.

-At this time, lipstick was very messy; it was not yet in a tube.
-Carmine dye, an extract of ground-up insects, was applied to the lips using a brush.
+OK, so at this time, lipstick was very messy; it was not yet in a tube.
+Discustingly, carmine dye, an extract of ground-up insects, was applied to the lips using a brush.
 Despite its unappetizing origins, carmine dye was expensive, and not practical for the average woman.